emil-jacero/cue-oam/design/proposals/01-scope.md

 ## Conclusion

 The unified architecture where both Components and Scopes inherit from #Trait creates a consistent, powerful system for managing all aspects of applications.
 Components compose traits for workload-specific behavior, while Scopes serve as additions that compose traits for cross-cutting concerns.
 The `affects` field in Scopes explicitly declares which components are impacted, creating clear relationships between workloads and their operational policies.
-The `traitScope` field in #TraitObject ensures traits are used in appropriate contexts while allowing flexibility for traits that span multiple contexts.
+The `traitScope` field in #TraitMeta ensures traits are used in appropriate contexts while allowing flexibility for traits that span multiple contexts.
 This design maintains architectural clarity, enables sophisticated composition patterns, and provides providers with a clear model for applying scope effects to components.